Did you know that microgreens are considered superfoods? If you haven’t planted yet microgreens seeds indoors, then now is the right time to do so.

 The device is more efficient than Viparspectra V300.

-Mars Hydro TS 600 has a light spectrum that is very rich in blue, red, and green light.
+Mars Hydro TS 600 has a light spectrum that is very rich in blue light, red light, and green light.

 The device emits a sunlike light that doesn’t dazzle the eyes.
 So, if you consider purple light unpleasant, this device is more suited for you.

-Unlike Viparspectra V300, Mars Hydro TS 600 uses no cooling fans, and this makes it noise-free.
+Unlike Viparspectra V300, Mars Hydro TS 600 uses no cooling fans, and thus makes this device noise-free.

-But you can’t control the light intensity or spectrum of Mars Hydro TS 600.
+But you can’t control the light intensity or light spectrum of Mars Hydro TS 600.
 The design of the device is also somewhat unattractive.
+If the light intensity and design are not a major issue for you, then we suggest getting the Mars Hydro TS 600 to grow your microgreen plants.

-That said, Mars Hydro TS 600 is an affordable high-intensity grow light (you can check its price here) that will make your microgreens thrive.
+That being said, Mars Hydro TS 600 is an affordable high-intensity grow light (you can check its price here) that will make your microgreens thrive at home.

 3. Fluorescent Grow Lamps

-With the rise of LEDs, fluorescent grow lamps are no longer very popular, but they work for well microgreens.
+With the rise of LEDs, fluorescent grow lamps are not a popular option when it comes to growing microgreens indoors, but they do still work well for microgreens.

-In fact, the only reason we included fluorescent grow lamps in our list is because they are traditionally used by growers for microgreens cultivation.
+In fact, the only reason we included fluorescent grow lamps in our list is that traditionally they are used by growers for microgreens growth and cultivation.

 Most indoor growers have been cultivating their microgreens under high-output T5 fluorescent lamps.